saitejakavuru/saitejakavuru/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/hjemmel/hjemmel/master/images/wave.gif" width="25px" height="25px"> :computer:  🌏

-I'm **Sai Teja**, a Security analyst from India 🇮🇳, currently based in the UK 🇬🇧.
+I'm **Sai Teja**, an Analyst from India 🇮🇳, currently based in the UK 🇬🇧.
 I **love** building cool things and geeking out over the latest tech trends.

 ### What I Do 🚀
-- 🤖 Currently diving into the fascinating world of [**Cloud**], eager to learn and make an impact in this fast-paced field.
+- 🤖 Currently diving into the fascinating world of [**Cloud& DevOps**], eager to learn and make an impact in this fast-paced field.

 ### Hobbies 🎨
 - 🎮 Exploring the latest tech trends and tinkering with new tools.